IsraelProspers/osticket-prereqs/README.md

 <img src="https://i.imgur.com/oJlJTy1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I used Assure to set up the environment and created a resource group, virtual network, subnet,
-</p>and two virtual machines.
+I used Assure to set up the environment and created a resource group, virtual network, subnet, and two virtual machines.
 One of the virtual machine was a Domain Controller and the 2nd operated as Client.
 Then I installed active directory on one of the domain controller virtual machines and then i joined the Client 1 virtual machine to the domain controller virtual machine.
 I created a bunch of user accounts on the Domain Controller virtual machine, then I created a few folders and shared them out on a network and practiced file and network sharing and performed some DNS activities
 <br />

 <p>